 CIR Safety Review: The CIR Expert Panel acknowledged that under the exaggerated exposure conditions of occlusive patch tests, Diethylhexyl Sodium Sulfosuccinate is a cumulative irritant, but not a sensitizer.

 The CIR Expert Panel recognized that under exaggerated test conditions, surfactants would be expected to produce some irritation.
 The CIR Expert Panel stressed that care should be taken to avoid irritancy, especially in those products intended for prolonged contact with the skin.

-Diethylhexyl Sodium Sulfosuccinate is the sodium salt of the diester of a 2-Ethylhexyl Alcohol and Sulfosuccinic Acid.
-It functions as a surfactant - cleansing agent and surfactant - hydrotrope in cosmetic products.
+Diethylhexyl Sodium Sulfosuccinate is the sodium salt of the diester of a 2-Ethylhexyl Alcohols are a large class of important cosmetic ingredients but only ethanol needs to be denatured to prevent it from being redirected from cosmetic applications to alcoholic beverages. and Sulfosuccinic Acid.
+It functions as a surfactant – cleansing agent and surfactant – hydrotrope in cosmetic products.

 Find out more about the regulation of Food Additives by the Food and Drug Administration

 Food Contact Substances: http://www.fda.gov/Food/IngredientsPackagingLabeling/PackagingFCS/defaul…